wielandmichele/uncertainty-fairness-estimates/README.md

-# Quantifying variability in estimates from fairness-promoting algorithms
+# 📈Quantifying variability in estimates from fairness-promoting algorithms 👩‍🦰👴👳‍♀️
 final paper for ETH course "Fairness and Algorithms" add abstract